farhat-lab/who-analysis/README.md

 ## Files in the Data Directory

+1. <code>drug_CC.csv</code>: Critical concentrations for each drug used for binarization of MIC data.
+2. <code>drug_gene_mapping.csv</code>: Names of genes and tiers used to build models for each drug.
-1. <code>drugs_loci.csv</code>: Dataframe of resistance loci and their coordinates in H37Rv.
+3. <code>drugs_loci.csv</code>: Dataframe of resistance loci and their coordinates in H37Rv.
 The Start column is 0-indexed, and the End column is 1-indexed.
-2. <code>minor_allele_counts.npz</code>: Minor allele counts from the SNP matrices: 1 for a minor allele, 0 for a major allele.
+4. <code>minor_allele_counts.npz</code>: Minor allele counts from the SNP matrices: 1 for a minor allele, 0 for a major allele.
 The genetic relatedness matrix is computed from this.
+5. <code>overview_MIC_data.xlsx</code>: Overviews of MIC data, counts, sources, number resistant vs. susceptible, etc.
-3. <code>samples_summary.csv</code>: Dataframe of the number of samples across drugs.
+6. <code>samples_summary.csv</code>: Dataframe of the number of samples across drugs.
 Includes columns for the numbers of samples with genotypes, phenotypes, SNP counts, lineages, and the number of (sample, gene) pairs with multiple frameshift mutations.
+7. <code>v1_to_v2_variants_mapping.csv</code>: File mapping the variant names between the 2021 and 2022 iterations of the catalog.

 ## Running the Analysis